 A different type of dynamics was observed in the case of the synergistic information across the cortex.
-While redundant information was observed near the diagonal of the co-I charts, synergistic information was observed mainly off-diagonally, i.e. between early and late times points after tone presentation (Figure 3).
+While redundant information was observed near the diagonal of the co-I charts, synergistic information was observed mainly off-diagonally, i.e. between early and late times points after tone presentation for both within (Figures 3-5) and between cortical areas (Figure 7).

 This indicates that late temporal responses carry information that, in combination with the early one, provides extra information about the identity of the tone (standard or deviant) than when considered in isolation.
 A neurobiological interpretation of synergy is that the underlying neural populations encode independent but complementary information (Ince et al., 2017).